claudiafarkas/GRTD_LLM_Rep/README.md

 ## EECS 6412 - Replication Project for the Paper: Generating Realistic Tabular Data with Large Language Models
 ### Paper found here: https://arxiv.org/pdf/2410.21717

+## PLEASE NOTE: Download the ipynb files!
+There is some error with displaying the code on Github.
+Download the files to view/run the code with no issues

 ## Instructions to Run the Project: